Scimon/p6-Test-HTTP-Server/README.md

 CONFIG
 ------

 You can include a file called `config.yml` in the file which allows for additional control over the responses.
+The following keys are available :

+### mime

+Hash representation of extension and mime type header allows adding additional less common mime types.

-###
+### paths

+Hash where keys are paths to match (including leading `/`), values are hashes with the currently allowed keys :

+#### returns

+A list of commands to specify the return result, currently valid values.
+Any 3 digit code will return that HTTP status. "file" returns the file at the given path.

+Each time a request is made to the given path the next repsonse in the list will be given.
+If the end of the list is reached then this result will be returned from then on.

 METHODS
 -------